-For First Years and Parents
+For First Year Scouts and Parents

-Welcome to 174!
+Welcome to BSA Troop 174!

 All sections will be of interest to parents, but some extra details just for you have been written in an effort to answer the questions we all had as new parents.
 If you can’t find it here, Mike Williams (web guy) would love it if you would email him a suggestion ( bdwilliams66@yahoo.com ) or text it to him ( 317-997-6393 ) while it’s fresh in your mind.